-Sept.
-26: In-class Story Map of Assigned Cinderella Story (10 points possible):
+Feb.
+6: In-class Story Map of Assigned Cinderella Story and Reflection (10 points Story Map/5 points typed Reflection):

 As a group, create a story map for the Cinderella story you have been assigned.
 This is a group assignment for initial reading, discussion, and analysis that must be completed in class.
 Please see the format for the story map on p.
 38 and follow that format.
 Outside of class, type two paragraphs that reflect on the following: